Botanical name – Mesua ferrea

-Indications – Its paste is applied externally or its oil is used externally in skin disorders, discolouration, and wounds.
-It is used internally in morbid thirst, burning sensation, loss of taste, vomiting, bleeding haemorrhoids, diarrhoea with blood, gout, herpes, itching, metrorrhagia, menorrhagia and miscarriage.
+Indications – Its paste is applied externally or its oil is used externally in skin disorders, discoloration, and wounds.
+It is used internally in morbid thirst, burning sensation, loss of taste, vomiting, bleeding hemorrhoids, diarrhea with blood, gout, herpes, itching, metrorrhagia, menorrhagia, and miscarriage.

-Products description – It is a main ingredient Amrutprash Ghrita, Ayushkar Pile Care Tablet, Lavanbhaskar Churna.
+Product description – It is the main ingredient Amrutprash Ghrita, Ayushkar Pile Care Tablet, Lavanbhaskar Churna.